-Our son Jake is eleven, and is hilarious.
+Our son Jake is in high school studying flute (and hopefully other things, but mostly flute), and is hilarious.
 He can also be bitingly rude and maddening, but deep down he really wants to make people happy.
 And despite his size (he’s taller than his parents!) and toughness, he’s actually really sweet.
 He tends to lie about stupid stuff (not washing his hands, telling us he only had one brownie), but is very trustworthy with the big stuff, and very responsible for a kid his age.
 He fights with his sister whenever possible, but worries about her more than his dad and me combined.
 He also gets very protective of her when I’m mad at her in a way that makes my heart melt.

-Jake loves math, music (drums and flute, so far), reading, skateboarding, and video games.
+Jake loves math, music, reading, and video games.

-Our daughter Fiona is nine, and she’s the one I worry about.
-She’s the one who is likely to stack chairs on top of each other to climb onto the counter to get to the giant jar of gummy vitamins, which she insists are candy.
-She’s the one who may eventually set the house on fire because she thought it would look cool.
-She’s devilish.
+Our daughter Fiona is in middle school, and she’s growing into a very talented and smart young lady.
+She’s a little devilish.
 She’s also blond and cute as a button, and has a way of smiling at you when she’s caught doing something bad that makes you want to get her an agent, not give her a punishment.

 Fiona wakes up in the morning smiling and singing (seriously, you expect to walk into her room and see cartoon mice and birds dressing her).
-She loves Barbies, Silly Bandz, all of the Disney Princesses, every Disney Channel tween show ever produced, writing, drawing, and most of all dancing.
+She loves playing video games online with her friends, ripping apart her clothes and making new outfits, and every Disney Channel tween show ever produced.

 Why “Selfish Mom”?